ruppinlab/DECODEM/README.md

 <div align="justify">

-# DECODEM / DECODEMi:
+# DECODEM/DECODEMi:
-## Systematic assessment of the tumor microenvironment from bulk transcriptome
+## Systematic assessment of TME from bulk transcriptome

 **The relevant manuscript is now out at Cancer Letters!